Skip to Content

 Instructions

-Tip: The dough will look like crumbs, but it should be soft to the touch.
+Tip: The dough will look crumbly, but it should feel soft and hold together when pressed.

-• Transfer the cutouts to the rimmed baking sheets and bake for 12-15 minutes until they are lightly golden brown.
+• Transfer the cutouts to the prepared baking sheets and bake for 12–15 minutes, or until the edges are lightly golden.

 Notes